elugens/hello-javascript/docs/additional-questions/network-requests/server-sent-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> When a connection breaks due to network problems, either side cannot be sure which messages were received and which were not.
 To correctly resume the connection, each message should have an id field.
 When a message with id is received, the browser sets the property eventSource.lastEventId to its value.
 Upon reconnection, it sends the header Last-Event-ID with that id so that the server may re-send the messages.
-It should get noted that the id is appended below message data by the server to ensure that lastEventId is updated after the message is received.
+We should note that the id is appended below message data by the server to ensure that lastEventId is updated after the message is received.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />